-Five Important Habits To Keep Your Eyes Healthy
+5 Important Habits for Keeping Your Eyes Healthy

-Important vitamins, minerals and antioxidants found in foods and strengthen the eyesight are beta carotene, lutein, vitamins A, C and E, omega-3 fatty acids and zinc.
-Examples of foods where these nutrients are found are the following:
+There are many important vitamins, minerals, and antioxidants found in foods that strengthen the eyesight, including beta carotene, lutein, vitamins A, C and E, omega-3 fatty acids and zinc.

 Knowledge Dispels Fear

 Subscribe to our newsletter

 Join over 5,000 people already receiving the very best advice on Laser Eye Surgery ...

 - Carrots are well known for improving the eyesight.
 They’re packed with beta-carotene, lutein and lycopene.
 Lutein and lycopene are phytonutrients that protect the eyes from sun damage and UVB radiation.

 - Citrus fruits and juices such as oranges and lemons are rich in Vitamin C, which protect the eyes against infections and diseases.